JKang025/arb-bet/README.md

+# Updated LOL-based Trading Project
+Please visit [here](https://github.com/JKang025/league-trading) for my new project that actually trades on the Kalshi markets based on ML models

 # Arb-Bet
 This project finds arbitrage opportunities for League of Legends professional e-Sports matches.
 It takes and compares scores from four different betting websites: Pinnacle Sports, Luckbox, Vulkan Bet, and GGBet.
 Upon finding an opportunity, it notifies the user of the match and the calculated arb opportunity.